Wise After the Event: Recording

 Wise After the Event was recorded from October to December 1977.
 The first sessions took place across two weeks in October at Essex Studios in London, using a 16-track machine with added Dolby noise reduction.
-These were followed by sessions in November and December on the Manor Mobile studio and The Farmyard, a facility in Buckinghamshire.
+These were followed by sessions in November and December with the Manor Mobile studio and The Farmyard, a facility in Buckinghamshire.
 Here, the final takes of the backing tracks were recorded and transferred onto 24-track for the recording of the overdubs.
 The final sessions took place in December 1977 at CBS Studios in London.
 After recording finished, the album was mixed in December 1977 and January 1978 at Trident Studios in London.
 Minor overdubs were recorded at the studio, including the guitar solo on "Birdsong".
 The orchestra session for "Regrets" took place on 6 December 1977, and recorded onto 24-track.

 "Wise After the Event" features Phillips playing a 12-string Rickenbacker guitar that he purchased at Manny's Music in New York City.
-For the guitar effects he used a BOSS Chorus Esemble pedal and a Dyna Comp compressor for chord-based arrangements.
+For the guitar effects he used a BOSS Chorus Ensemble pedal and a Dyna Comp compressor for chord-based arrangements.
 He said it took some effort for Giles to "let himself go" on the drums as he was used to playing in a tight and precise style, and Phillips wanted more of his fast drum fills.
-Phillips is credited for playing the drums on Wise After the Event, and caused problems during the recording as he found himself gradually speeding up as he played.
+Phillips caused problems during the recording as he found himself gradually speeding up as he played.
 Giles advised him to practise at home for a weekend and play to a metronome to improve his timing.